Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Enchanted Lights at Rock City Gardens

-That evening we returned to Rock City Gardens for the Enchanted Lights display.
+That evening, we returned to Rock City Gardens for the Enchanted Lights display.
 We retraced many of our steps along the various pathways of lights.
 I had to wonder how they were able to position some of the lights in the rocky gardens.

 Twenty-four hours provide you just enough time to scratch the surface of this vibrant city.
-Spend a long weekend here and drive dive into a fun and exciting Chattanooga.
+Spend a long weekend here and dive into a fun and exciting Chattanooga.

 My thanks to See Rock City for the invitation to see the wonderful sites of Chattanooga.